 The Boots of the Fallen

 These boots represent a day of commemoration of an epic battle.
-Each pair of boots for every lost soldier, will sit on Vimy Ridge as we remember their tremendous effort and the sacrifice they made to capture Vimy Ridge.
+Each pair of boots for every lost soldier, will sit on Vimy Ridge as we remember their tremendous sacrifice.

 On this day, Canadian soldiers fought valiantly and captured Vimy Ridge.